DPIclimate/broker/doc/nginx.md

 Add these blocks to the site definition to define the reverse proxy rules for the TTN webhook and REST API.

+To connect to the RabbitMQ monitor web page, use `https://hostname/rabbitmq`

 ```
     location /ttn/webhook/ {
         proxy_pass http://localhost:5688;